project-langx/X/README.md

 4. **Python**
 5. **C#**

 What does this list mean?
-This means that you can compile your X code into any one of these programming languages!!!!
+This means that you can compile your X code into any one of these programming languages 😲😲😲😲!